ValerieNguy/CSE151A_Final_Project/README.md

 The Random Forest Regressor was introduced to improve generalization and reduce overfitting compared to the Decision Tree model.
 By leveraging an ensemble approach, this model aimed to better capture non-linear relationships and variability within the dataset.
 The dataset was split into training and testing subsets using the same 80:20 ratio and random_state=151 as the previous models.
 Hyperparameter tuning was conducted using GridSearchCV on a 10% random sample of the training data, optimizing parameters such as n_estimators (number of trees in the forest), max_depth (maximum depth of each tree), min_samples_split (minimum samples required to split a node), and min_samples_leaf (minimum samples required in a leaf node).
 The best hyperparameters were identified using 3-fold cross-validation.
 The final model was then trained on the full training dataset using these optimized parameters.
 Performance was evaluated on both training and testing datasets using Mean Squared Error (MSE), providing insights into the model’s ability to generalize and predict effectively.

 ## Conclusion

+Although we are quite satisfied by the results that we were able to achieve, we do wish that we had time to experiment with implementing other models, such as neural networks.
+While the size and scope of this dataset is not suitable for a model utilizing a transformer architecture, it would be interesting to see if a transformer-based model would uncover more subtle trends within the data, perhaps with more nebulous features to take advantage of the model's enhanced interpretive capabilities.
+In a similar vein, testing model implementation at scale using a larger dataset and something like SDSC is also an intriguing prospect that we unfortunately opted against pursuing.

+Regardless, this endeavor served as a solid groundwork for exploring foundational machine learning models using commonly used packages, with a particular emphasis on `sklearn`.
+We also gained insight into the factors influencing fare pricing, which will be increasingly more valuable as rideshare services continue to become a mainstay of urban transportation.
+Moving forward, we hope to be able to leverage these machine learning concepts in future applications as the field develops further.

 ## Statement of Collaboration

+**Heesoon Kang (Title):** [insert contribution details here].

+**Valerie Nguyen (Title):** [insert contribution details here].

+**Nicholas Jumaoas (Title):** [insert contribution details here].